QALady/MySQL/README.md

 MySQL Automation
 =======

-#### Why do we need DB automation?
-- To get test data - We can directly fetch the test data from database and then work on them in test automation script
-- To verify result - In automation we can verify the front end result with backend entry in the database
-- To delete test data created - In automation it is good practice to delete the test data created, using database automation, we directly fire the delete query to delete the test data created
-- To update certain data - As per the need of test script, the test data can be updated using update query

 This repository contains collection of examples demonstrating different techniques for automated testing with MySQL.

 Over time, more and more test example will be uploaded here.